theforeman/theforeman.org/_posts/2022-02-01-foreman-community-newsletter-january-2022.md

 For more information, see [RFC: Rearchitecting how PXE files are deployed](https://community.theforeman.org/t/rfc-rearchitecting-how-pxe-files-are-deployed/27021) and join the discussion.

-## Officially support only the recent versions of Firefox and Google Chrome / Chromium browsers
+## Officially support only the recent versions of Firefox, Safari, Edge, Chrome, & Chromium

 If you love browser compatibility issues, drop a comment on this blog!

 [@Ron_Lavi](https://community.theforeman.org/u/Ron_Lavi) posted with the suggestion that Foreman supports only the recent versions of Firefox and Google Chrome / Chromium browsers.

-For more information, read [Ron's post](https://community.theforeman.org/t/officially-support-only-the-recent-versions-of-firefox-and-google-chrome-chromium-browsers/27138) and let us know if there's something we haven't considered.
+For more information, read [Ron's post](https://community.theforeman.org/t/officially-support-only-the-recent-versions-of-firefox-safari-edge-chrome-chromium-browsers/27139) and let us know if there's something we haven't considered.

 There have been many more requests for feedback and comments on proposals over the last month.
 Click [here](https://community.theforeman.org/c/development/rfcs/18)